Written 25 March 2024 · Last edited 29 March 2026 ~ 5 min read

 self.persist_plants_to_disk()

-return 200, f"Successfully added {payload} to managed plants"
+return 200, f"Successfully added {plant} to managed plants"

 except Exception as e: